NSW East Coast Severe Weather Event updates

 Floods

-We are working closely with councils across the NSW East Coast to help communities prepare for and undertake waste clean-up in the wake of the disaster.
+We are working closely with councils across the NSW East Coast to help communities clean-up in the wake of the disaster.
+This includes engaging specialist contractors to remove disaster debris from impacted waterways and shorelines.

 Council waste charges may still apply.
-Residents and businesses should contact their local council for advice and to find out whether their local waste management centre is still able to accept waste.
+Residents and businesses should contact their local council to find out whether their local waste management centre is operational and what fees may apply.

 More information about the Waste levy waiver.